 Live Attenuated Vaccines

-Live attenuated vaccines use a weakened form germ that causes disease.
+Live attenuated vaccines use weak-sized germs that cause disease.
 These vaccines are very similar to the natural infections that they help to prevent.
 Live Vaccines create a long-lasting Immune response.
-Most of the live vaccine can give you lifetime protection against germ and diseases it causes.
+Most live vaccines can give you lifelong protection against germs and infectious diseases.

 Looks like live vaccine are very beneficial Know?
 But they have their limitations.

 These Vaccines always need to be stored in a cool place.
 Which means they can not be used in countries with limited access to the fridge.

 Live vaccines are not for everyone because they contain a small amount of infected virus.
 Before accepting them you should take advice from the health care providers.
 If a person has long-term health problems, a very week immune system and any type of organ transplant.
 They should not take live Vaccines.